ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Discussion_3/Transcripts/Prose/cFPIP-03W_Physics as Information Processing  ~ Ander Aguirre ~ Discussion 3.m4a.sentences.csv_transcript.md

 [[start:1302882][end:1307772]] That's probably the best colloquial definition of information I've heard.
 [[start:1307826][end:1310224]] And I think it does a lot of work.
 [[start:1310262][end:1315216]] I mean, it's almost mathematical.
 But anyways, we need to unpack it a little more and see.
-[[start:1315318][end:1321424]] So for a difference to make a difference, what do you want out of QRF, [[start:1321472][end:1322070]] right?
+[[start:1315318][end:1321424]] So for a difference to make a difference, what do you want out of QRF?
+[[start:1321472][end:1322070]] {right?}

 22:02 [[start:1322680][end:1328470]] {And surprisingly...
-I mean not surprisingly, but} _Reassuringly_ (I think would be the word), [[start:1330120][end:1340168]] you need a QRF to have sensory action and a default state, right?
+I mean not surprisingly, but} _Reassuringly_ (I think would be the word), [[start:1330120][end:1340168]] you need a QRF to have sensory; action; and a default state - right?
 [[start:1340254][end:1346336]] This is sort of like where your Bayesian prior distribution is encoded.

-22:26 [[start:1346468][end:1352312]] These three things will give you a building block for any information processing.
+[[start:1346468][end:1352312]] These three things will give you a building block for any information processing.

-22:32 [[start:1352456][end:1364240]] And that ties together with all the work in the free energy literature and perception-action loops and whatnot.
+[[start:1352456][end:1364240]] And that ties together with all the work in the Free Energy literature, and perception-action loops, and whatnot.

-[[start:1365140][end:1373216]] So before we see mathematically how a QRF is defined, I think it's more illustrative.
-[[start:1373248][end:1383444]] And I think Chris went exactly on the right order when he presented this a couple weeks ago, seeing examples from each.
+22:45 [[start:1365140][end:1373216]] So before we see mathematically how a QRF is defined, I think it's more illustrative - [[start:1373248][end:1383444]] and I think Chris went exactly on the right order, when he presented this a couple weeks ago, seeing examples from each.
-[[start:1383642][end:1391960]] These are actual pieces of hardware that are effectively QRFs, and it's remarkable how they map to...well, I'll skip ahead a little bit.
+[[start:1383642][end:1391960]] These are actual pieces of hardware that are effectively QRFs, and it's remarkable how they map to... well, I'll skip ahead a little bit.

-23:13 [[start:1393726][end:1409256]] But when you get to the mathematical definition of a QRF as a quantum system that you can specify with this category theory diagram, you have incoming arrows into a node that then expands.
+23:13 [[start:1393726][end:1409256]] But when you get to the mathematical definition of a QRF as a quantum system that you can specify with this category-theory diagram, you have incoming arrows into a node that then expands, [[start:1409288][end:1409484]] right?

-23:29 [[start:1409288][end:1409484]] Right?
 [[start:1409522][end:1418684]] And this roughly corresponds to measurement and preparation degrees of, not degrees of freedom, degrees of freedom would be the same, right, when you attach it to the boundary.
-[[start:1418812][end:1422870]] But measurement and preparation stages, I guess, would be the better word.
+[[start:1418812][end:1422870]] But _measurement and preparation stages,_ I guess, would be the better word.
 [[start:1424600][end:1428500]] But anyways, let me go back to these examples, right?

 23:48 [[start:1428650][end:1433448]] And Daniel, you're the biologist here, so correct me if I say anything wrong here.
 [[start:1433534][end:1443144]] You have a cartoon picture of a bacteria, I think, and this is a very simple sort of thing, right?
 [[start:1443182][end:1449790]] It navigates in the direction of food and that's it, right?
-[[start:1450240][end:1454600]] So it is a very simple rudimentary example of a cureb.
+[[start:1450240][end:1454600]] So it is a very simple rudimentary example of a QRF.
 [[start:1454760][end:1463324]] You have the sensory stage here, I guess the degrees of freedom.

-[[start:1466260][end:1469490]] It's not obvious here what the boundary is, that's one thing.
+24:26 [[start:1466260][end:1469490]] It's not obvious here what the boundary is, that's one thing.

-24:30 [[start:1470420][end:1481716]] But it is a good enough picture to see the resemblance to here we have the measurement which in this case you're trying to measure concentration of food.
+[[start:1470420][end:1481716]] But it is a good enough picture to see the resemblance to _here._ We have the measurement, which in this case you're trying to measure concentration of food.
-[[start:1481898][end:1492490]] You have your node here, C, which is your prior distribution for concentration of food.
+[[start:1481898][end:1492490]] You have your node _here, C,_ which is your prior distribution for concentration of food.
-[[start:1492860][end:1504604]] And finally you have the output, the preparation stage, which is the rest of this chemical network that will control and steer this bacteria, right?
+[[start:1492860][end:1504604]] And finally you have the output, the preparation stage, which is the rest of this chemical network that will control and steer this bacterium, right?

-25:04 [[start:1504642][end:1513730]] So here you want to call it the action degrees of freedom that will steer this bacteria in the direction of food.
+[[start:1504642][end:1513730]] So here you want to call it the action degrees of freedom that will steer this bacteria in the direction of food.

-[[start:1514180][end:1519840]] And likewise with cell division, this I understand even less that the network appears more complicated.
+25:14 [[start:1514180][end:1519840]] And likewise with cell division (this I understand even less), that the network appears more complicated.
-[[start:1520840][end:1536920]] But I think it's fair to say that at the end of the day, all these chemical networks that appear super complicated somehow have to be mapped to this category theoretical diagram.
+[[start:1520840][end:1536920]] But I think it's fair to say that at the end of the day, all these chemical networks, that appear super-complicated, somehow have to be mapped to this category-theoretical diagram.

 25:37 [[start:1537580][end:1539048]] That's all there is to it.
-[[start:1539134][end:1552750]] You're going to have the sensory input and the action output and you're going to have the default chemical concentration which amounts to this node over here.
+[[start:1539134][end:1552750]] You're going to have the sensory input; and the action output; and you're going to have the default chemical concentration, which amounts to this node over here.

 25:56 [[start:1556320][end:1559304]] You remember this from last lecture, right, Daniel?

 25:59 _Daniel:_
 [[start:1559432][end:1559868]] Yeah.
-[[start:1559954][end:1566796]] In the Cone-Cocone we explored also in the live stream 17 on the Bayesian semantic information flow.
+[[start:1559954][end:1566796]] In the **cone-cocone** we explored also in the [2021] Livestream #017, on the Bayesian semantic information flow.
+[Information flow in context-dependent hierarchical Bayesian inference](https://www.youtube.com/watch?v=o7sJ-5vFJGk)
 [[start:1566908][end:1580352]] But I'll kind of add a point about these biological systems in relationship to artificially specified systems and what that helps us understand about perception, cognition, action.
 [[start:1580496][end:1599272]] So the cone Cone-Cocone diagram has this bow tie architecture or this kind of like two pyramids touching point to point where there's a preparation and a measurement which can be different dimensionalities or different scopes.